Muhammedsaleem/Muhammed-Saleem/README.md

    - SQL Certification from Top Mentor.
    - Python full stack from Integos Intelligence Solution.

-If you want to talk to me or want to discuess something then feel free to ping on Linkedin or mail.
+If you want to talk to me or want to discuess something then feel free to ping on Linkedin.